scratchrealm/neurobass/README.md

 Neurobass is a prototype of a web application for managing and running neuroscience analyses.

-:warning: This software is just a prototype and is not ready for production use.
+:warning: This software is a prototype and is not ready for production use.

 * [Live site](https://neurobass.vercel.app)
 * [About](https://neurobass.vercel.app/about)